The strong amalgamation property into union: Preservation conditions.

 We shall see in Proposition \ref{senzau} that the analogue of Proposition \ref{T} holds when we replace SAPU with SAP.
 However, the proof of Proposition \ref{T} is much simpler and the method of proof can be applied to more situations, see Theorems \ref{mul} and \ref{gen}.
 Moreover, there are results holding for SAPU but not for (S)AP: compare Proposition \ref{un} with Example \ref{uneed} below.
-See also Examples \ref{card} and \ref{***}.
+See also Remark \ref{card} and Example \ref{***}.
+The assumption that the $T_i$'s have SAPU in Proposition \ref{T} cannot be weakened to APU.
+See Example \ref{necess} below.
+Compare also Example \ref{uneed}(b).
+A slightly more general version of Proposition \ref{T} is stated as Proposition \ref{L} below.